 In the early 1990s, with most of the user-pays infrastructure having been privatized, the Conservative government in Britain looked for ways to bring private finance and operations into the services which were publicly funded.
+Health and education were the most important of these.
+Prisons, national defense, and social housing were others.
+The model chosen was to have private companies construct and maintain the capital intensive facilities such as school and hospital buildings.36 It was termed the "Private Finance Initiative" (PFI).

-There were exceptions.
+34 There were exceptions.
 Passenger rail services were loss making and needed government subsidies, so these were structured under contractual franchises that could properly be described as public-private partnerships.
 A similar approach was followed with the franchising of tram and train services in the State of Victoria, Australia in 1999.